RVAGameJams/learn2love/pages/03-02-higher-order-functions.md

 Strange?

-Ok, so let's try a this same function-returning-a-function thing but passing in some data:
+Ok, so let's try this same function-returning-a-function thing but passing in some data:

 ```lua
 local adder = function(a)